mustafahalil/strict-json-manifesto/RULES.md

 ```

 #### 13.2 Reflection Usage: Generated Code Preferred
-- **SHOULD NOT:** Use reflection for field access (prefer generated code)
+- **SHOULD NOT:** Use reflection for field access in custom code (prefer generated code)
-- **ACCEPTABLE:** Jackson/Gson reflection usage (they optimize well)
+- **ACCEPTABLE:** Third-party library reflection usage (Jackson, Gson, Hibernate)
-- **ACCEPTABLE:** JPA/Hibernate reflection (necessary for ORM)
+  - These libraries use reflection efficiently and are battle-tested
+  - Well-optimized, minimal performance impact
+  - Acceptable and recommended for production use
+- **PREFERRED:** If building custom deserializer, use generated code
-- **GOAL:** Minimize reflection in deserialization path where possible
+- **GOAL:** Minimize custom reflection in deserialization path
 - **RESULT:** Better performance, GraalVM compatibility, predictability

 **Rationale:**
-Reflection isn't inherently bad, but generated code is better when possible.
-Jackson and Gson are well-optimized and use reflection efficiently.
-JPA/Hibernate require reflection by design.
-The principle is: prefer generated code in your deserialization layer, accept reflection where frameworks require it.
+Reflection isn't inherently bad, but generated code is better when you control the code.
+Jackson, Gson, and Hibernate use reflection efficiently after decades of optimization.
+JPA/Hibernate require reflection by design for ORM.
+The principle is: prefer generated code in your own deserialization layer, but accept that established frameworks use reflection well.

 ```java
 // ✗ AVOID in custom code